Tracailer: An Efficient Trajectory Planner for Tractor-Trailer Robots in Unstructured Environments: Introduction

 \section{Introduction}

 In recent years, autonomous driving has gained a lot of interest and great growth due to its potential social benefits.
-While when large cargoes need to be transported on the ground, people will turn their attention to tractor-trailer systems, such as semi-trucks, as they can carry more via trailers.
-Tractor-trailer robots are a class of vehicles consisting of a driveable tractor and many unpowered trailers.
+When transporting large cargo, attention often shifts to tractor-trailer systems, such as semi-trucks, due to their capacity to carry more through the use of trailers.
+Tractor-trailer robot is a class of vehicles consisting of a drivable tractor and many unpowered trailers.
 The trailers are often connected to the tractor or other trailers by hinges, so that the motions of the trailers can be controlled by controlling that of the tractor\cite{dfgen}.

 Motion planning is a crucial component of autonomous navigation frameworks, and tractor-trailer robots are no exception.
-Similar to car-like robots, the trajectory planner for tractor-trailer robots aims to generate trajectories that minimize time consumption while satisfying kinematic constraints, enabling smooth and safe navigation to the target area.
-While motion planning for car-like robots is a relatively mature field, these techniques cannot be directly applied to tractor-trailer robots, since it is necessary to consider not only the state of the tractor but also the state of the trailer when moving.
-Specifically, compared to car-like robots, the difficulties in motion planning for tractor-trailer robots are mainly caused by the following three factors:
+Similarly to car-like robots, the trajectory planner for tractor-trailer robots aims to generate trajectories that minimize time consumption while satisfying kinematic constraints, enabling smooth and safe navigation to the target area.
+Although motion planning for car-like robots has been studied relatively extensively, these techniques cannot be directly applied to tractor-trailer robots, since it is necessary to consider not only the state of the tractor but also the state of the trailer when moving.
+Specifically, compared to car-like robots, the challenges in motion planning for tractor-trailer robots are mainly caused by the following three factors: